 The right whale is listed as endangered under the Endangered Species Act of 1973, and therefore designated as depleted under the Marine Mammal Protection Act.
 In 2008, NMFS relisted the North Pacific right whale as endangered as a separate species (Eubalaena japonica) from the North Atlantic species, E. glacialis (73 FR 12024, 06 March 2008).
 As a result, the stock is classified as a strategic stock.
 The abundance of this stock is considered to represent only a small fraction of its pre-commercial whaling abundance, i.e., the stock is well below its Optimum Sustainable Population (OSP).
 The minimum estimated mean annual level of human-caused mortality and serious injury is unknown for this stock.
-The reason(s) for the apparent lack of recovery for this stock is (are) unknown.
+The reason(s) for the apparent lack of recovery for this stock is (are) also unknown.
 Brownell et al. (2001) and Ivashchenko and Clapham (2012) noted the devastating impact of extensive illegal Soviet catches in the eastern North Pacific in the 1960s, and both suggested that the prognosis for right whales in this area was poor.
 Biologists working aboard the Soviet factory ships that killed right whales in the eastern North Pacific in the 1960s considered that the fleets had caught close to 100% of the animals they encountered (Ivashchenko and Clapham 2012); accordingly, it is quite possible that the Soviets killed the great majority of the animals in the population at that time.
-In its review of the status of right whales worldwide, the IWC expressed "considerable concern" over the status of this population (IWC 2001), which is currently the most endangered stock of large whales in the world for which an abundance estimate is available.
-A genetic analysis of biopsy samples from North Pacific right whales found an apparent loss of genetic diversity, low frequencies of females and calves, extremely low effective population size, and possible isolation from conspecifics in the western Pacific indicating that right whales in the eastern North Pacific are in severe danger of immediate extirpation from the eastern North Pacific (LeDuc et al. 2012).
+In its review of the status of right whales worldwide, the IWC expressed "considerable concern" over the status of this population (IWC 2001).
+A genetic analysis of biopsy samples from North Pacific right whales found low frequencies of females and calves, extremely low effective population size, and genetic isolation from conspecifics in the western Pacific indicating that right whales in the eastern North Pacific are in severe danger of immediate extirpation from the eastern North Pacific (LeDuc et al. 2012, Pastene et al. 2022).

 There are key uncertainties in the assessment of the Eastern North Pacific stock of North Pacific right whales.
 The abundance of this stock is critically low and migration patterns, calving grounds, and breeding grounds are not well known.
-There appear to be considerably more males than females in the population and calf production is very low.
+There appear to be three times more males than females in the population and calf production is very low (Pastene et al. 2022).
 PBR is designed to allow stocks to recover to, or remain above, the maximum net productivity level (MNPL) (Wade 1998).
 An underlying assumption in the application of the PBR equation is that marine mammal stocks exhibit certain dynamics.
 Specifically, it is assumed that a depleted stock will naturally grow toward OSP, and that some surplus growth could be removed while still allowing recovery.
 However, the Eastern North Pacific right whale population is far below historical levels and at a very small population size, and small populations can have different dynamics than larger populations from Allee effects and stochastic dynamics.
-Although there is currently no known direct human-caused mortality, given the small number of animals estimated to be in the population, any human-caused mortality or serious injury from ship strikes or commercial fisheries is likely to have a serious population-level impact.
+Although there is currently no known direct human-caused mortality, given the small number of animals estimated to be in the population, any human-caused mortality or serious injury from vessel strikes or commercial fisheries is likely to have a serious population-level impact.